-My research focuses on the role of data, algorithms, and AI technologies in shaping competition and welfare in digital markets.
+My research focuses on digital economics, the economics of AI, industrial organization, and behavioral economics, with a particular emphasis on how data, algorithms, and AI technologies shape competition and welfare in digital markets.

 Working Papers